LagoLunatic/dsvrandom/README.txt

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.
 If you check the "Reveal breakable walls" option in the Game Tweaks tab, all breakable walls will always blink as if you had Peeping Eye/Eye for Decay on.
-You can also check the spoiler log located at /logs/spoiler_log.txt.
+You can also check the spoiler log located in the same folder as the randomized ROM.
 This lists the area that each progression item got placed in.

 Q: I fell into a pit and can't get back out without jump upgrades!